 Choosing the right name for your Maine nonprofit corporation is key.
 Pick a name that lets people know the purpose of your Maine nonprofit corporation.
 Remember, you’ll need to check at the Maine Secretary of State’s website to see if that name is in use.

 Once you find the right name, you may want to make sure that no one scoops it up.
 You can reserve your desired name before filing your Articles of Incorporation.
-You can complete this process through the state or by using ZenBusiness’s business name reservation service.
+You can complete this process through the state.

 Your next step is to determine if there’s a domain name available that fits your Maine nonprofit corporation.
 To save time and hassle, check out the ZenBusiness domain name service to help ensure that the domain name aligns with your business and to secure it.